 - Put those Egg Shells to Work: Crush the egg shells then work them into your garden or potted plant’s soil.
 What would otherwise be waste is a valuable amendment to add to your soil.

-- Egg Free: If you love this recipe, but cook for someone who doesn’t eat eggs, try my Smashed Chickpea Salad.
+- Egg Free: If you love this recipe, but would like a plant based version, try my Smashed Chickpea Salad.
 It’s an egg free version of this recipe!

 More Salad Recipes with Egg